spesmilo/electrum-protocol/docs/protocol-methods.rst

     there is no pruning limit.
 Should be the same as what would suffix the letter ``p`` in the IRC real name.

+  * *method_flavours*

+    A dictionary that describes whether optional features of certain protocol methods are supported by the server.
+The server might also require an otherwise optional argument to be set by the client, that too should be clearly advertised here.
+    The keys are protocol method name strings, and the values are dictionaries that are specific to the given protocol method.

+    If a server supports all functionality defined for the negotiated protocol version, it can just set this to the empty dict (but the `method_flavours` key itself must always be present).

 **Example Result**

 ::